MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsCallQueue.md

 ```

 ### -Users
 The Users parameter lets you add agents to the Call Queue.
-This is a list of user GUIDs.
+This parameter expects a list of user unique identifiers (GUID).

 ```yaml
 Type: List